Mjz86/c_colon/mcc.md

 a change, read or write in a volatile used region of memory may not be optimized out.

- volatile has to come with the unstable+unrestricted qualifiers , similar to other unsafe qualifiers , it is incompatible with them by design, reason being, what does even an  stable volatile value even mean? its praradoxical
+ volatile has to come with the unstable+unrestricted qualifiers , similar to other unsafe qualifiers , it is incompatible with them by design, reason being, what does even an  stable volatile value even mean? its paradoxical